tariks/peakachu/README.md

 for i in scores/*; do peakachu pool -i $i -t .9 > ${i}.loops.txt; done
 ```

 The pool function serves to select the most significant non-redundant results from per-pixel probabilities calculated by the score functions.
 It is recommended to try different probability thresholds to achieve the best sensitivity-specificity tradeoff.
 The output is a standard bedpe file with the 7th and final column containing the predicted probability from the sklearn model, to support further filtering.
-The results can be visualized in juicer by loading as 2D annotations.
+The results can be visualized in [juicebox](https://github.com/aidenlab/Juicebox) or [higlass](https://docs.higlass.io) by loading as 2D annotations.
 Here is an example screenshot of predicted GM12878 loops in juicer:
 ![Predicted loops from model trained on H3K27ac HiChIP interactions](https://github.com/tariks/peakachu/blob/master/example/gm12878-h3k27ac-loops.png)

 # Using Peakachu as a standard loop caller